A new sculpture of US President Donald Trump has been built in Slovenia - where his wife Melania is from.

-A statue of Ed Sheeran has appeared in Moscow in Russia, ahead of the star's first concert in the country.
+A statue of Ed Sheeran was put up in Moscow in Russia, ahead of the star's first concert in the country.

-It will be the singer's first concert in Russia and will take place at the Otkritie Arena stadium as part of his ÷ (Divide) tour.
+It was the singer's first concert in Russia and took place at the Otkritie Arena stadium as part of his ÷ (Divide) tour.

 One fan commented on social media: "Has any other country done this to celebrate an Ed Sheeran concert?
 Because I would love a whole army of these things!"

-A statue of US First Lady Melania Trump was unveiled earlier this month in her hometown of Sevnica in Slovenia and it caused quite a stir - but not quite for the right reasons.
+A statue of US First Lady Melania Trump was unveiled in her hometown of Sevnica in Slovenia where it caused quite a stir - but not quite for the right reasons.

 US artist Brad Downey paid a local chainsaw expert Ales Zupevc to carve the statue from a tree trunk.